 A worker may be entitled to a lump sum under sections 211, 212 and 213 or (if there is a “total loss”) section 221.
 The latter section provides minimum amounts of compensation for total loss that are paid if a worker is entitled to receive a lower amount for total loss under sections 211, 212 and 213.

-The types of injuries covered by the Table of Maims are set out in the above sections.
+The types of injuries covered for non-economic loss are set out in the above sections.
 Injuries such as spinal injuries, limb injuries and loss of senses including hearing and sight are covered.
 Legal advice should be sought as to the types of injuries that are included in the Table of Maims.
 However, any partial loss or impairment, severe facial disfigurement or severe bodily disfigurement is not covered by section 221.

 Compensation under sections 211, 212 and 213 is calculated by using the 4th edition of the American Medical Association Guides (“AMA Guides (4th edn)”).
-However, specific guidelines are specified for the assessment of psychiatric impairment, occupational asthma impairment and infectious occupational disease impairment.
+However, there are specific guidelines for the assessment of psychiatric impairment, hearing loss and gradual process injuries.
 Such compensation is not payable for secondary or consequential psychiatric impairment, e.g. as a result of a physical injury (s 56).
 Only “primary psychiatric” injuries are covered (e.g. where a worker suffers a psychiatric injury as a result of a specific incident, such as an explosion).

-The distinction between “primary” and “secondary” psychiatric injuries is a complex one.
-It is important that legal advice be sought on this point, if appropriate.
+The distinction between “primary” and “secondary” psychiatric injuries is complex.
+It is important to get legal advice about this point (see Legal services that can help).

-Claims under sections 211, 212 and 213 generally must be above the minimum threshold of 30% in psychiatric cases and 10 per cent in non-psychiatric cases.
-However, the minimum threshold can be as low as 5 per cent for musculoskeletal injuries.
+Claims under sections 211, 212 and 213 generally must be above the minimum threshold of 30 per cent in psychiatric cases and 10 per cent in non-psychiatric cases.
 The amount of compensation varies according to the percentage degree of impairment under section 211, 212 and 213 and certain prescribed amounts for nominated injuries in section 221.
-The maximum amount payable for injuries on or after 1 July 2015 is $577,050 for sections 211 and 212 and $284,330 for section 221.
+The maximum amount payable for injuries on or after 1 July 2017 is $598,360 for sections 211 and 212, and $294,830 for section 221.

 A worker and the self-insurer or WorkSafe may agree to “settle” a compensation claim outside the court.